 It’s not every day that U.S. college students have to fully imagine themselves as citizens of another nation—say, Pakistan, for example.
 But that’s exactly how one Denison political science class spent part of their Thanksgiving break.

-Sophia Chen ’11 (Bridgewater, N.J.) and Matthew Coglianese ’11 (East Islip, N.Y.) are two of the students who participated in the 21st Annual American Model United Nations (A.M.U.N.)
-International Conference in Chicago, Nov.
-20-23.
+Sophia Chen of Bridgewater, N.J., and Matthew Coglianese of East Islip, N.Y., are two of the students who participated in the annual American Model United Nations (A.M.U.N.)
+International Conference in Chicago.
 And it wasn’t your typical attend-a-meeting-then-eat-lunch sort of symposium.
 This was a “simulation,” so they had to practically become the subjects of their research.

 As members of the Historical Security Council, for example, Chen and Coglianese spent a whole day negotiating hot button topics from the year 1993.
 They were just looking forward to some well deserved relaxation when a swelling crisis in Bosnia demanded an emergency meeting.
 So Chen and Coglianese brokered solutions until sunrise, which helped them to snag Best Delegate awards.
 (They were also able to sleep in the next day.)